apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 foreach(body, data, init_states, name) => (outputs, states)
 ```

-It iterates over the first dimension of the input data (it can be an array or multiple arrays) and run the Python function defined in `body` for every slice from the input arrays.
+It iterates over the first dimension of the input data (it can be an array or a list of arrays) and run the Python function defined in `body` for every slice from the input arrays.
 The signature of the `body` function is defined as follows:

 ```python
 body(data, states) => (outputs, states)
 ```

-The inputs of the `body` function have two parts: `data` is a slice of an array (if there is only one input array in `foreach`) or a list of slices (if there are multiple input arrays); `states` are the arrays from the previous iteration.
+The inputs of the `body` function have two parts: `data` is a slice of an array (if there is only one input array in `foreach`) or a list of slices (if there are a list of input arrays); `states` are the arrays from the previous iteration.
 The outputs of the `body` function also have two parts: `outputs` is an array or a list of arrays; `states` is the computation states of the current iteration. `outputs` from all iterations are concatenated as the outputs of `foreach`.

 The pseudocode below illustrates the execution of `foreach`.